israellevin/marmalade/README.md

 - Controlling the tempo of the jam (which includes the ability to pause it)
 - A GUI, probably web-based, instead of the REPL
 - Visualizing the state of the jam, the generators and the tags; both in real-time and historically
+- Adding a `stop` command to stop a generator that is currently running
+- Adding a `history` command to query the history of the jam
+- Recording the audio of the jam and making it available for download or streaming (best record all channels, including microphones and such)

 In addition, there is a bunch of data that the local player should push into the state.